AmanbekAzizUulu/Complete-SQL-Mastery/getting_started/README.txt

 -----------------------------------------------
 ATTENTION!

-during the practise, I may have changed the names of some columns for better readability
+- during the practise, I may have changed the names of some columns for better readability

+- this repository contains video tutorials that were not added to the video from the resource